Yoga Circles

 dealing with anger

 I don’t know about you, but I haven’t met a lot of angry yogis.
-I’m not referring to yogis who get angry.
-I’m talking about yogis who are angry at their core.
-I’m not saying anger is in some way not yogic (a lot of us turn to yoga to deal with emotions like anger), … [Read more…]
+I’m not talking about yogis who get angry.
+They’re just human.
+I’m talking about yogis whose MO is anger.
+A lot of us turn to yoga to deal with anger and other troubling emotions.
+Anger itself is not the problem, but … [Read more…]

 Posted in: Mind, Body, Spirit, Yoga Practice and Philosophy Tagged: yoga and anger, yoga and emotions